buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 list be compliant with Section 3 of RFC4193 (i.e., /48 in size) but the above rule is pragmatic in that it allows the use of ULA prefixes of up to /40 in length.
 Most networks use ("are expected to use") /48 prefixes as per RFC4193.
-However, in it is possible that in some circumstances a larger managed enterprise may wish to use a shorter prefix (e.g., to simplify management, filtering rules, etc, and to overcome the issue with the number of RIOs an RA can carry as described in the above paragraph).
+However, it is possible that in some circumstances a larger managed enterprise may wish to use a shorter prefix (e.g., to simplify management, filtering rules, etc, and to overcome the issue with the number of RIOs an RA can carry as described in the above paragraph).
 However, such